An Appalachian Trail Tale

 Frenchie and I flipped through some Backpacker Magazines lying about.
 (Lying about lots of things.)
 He’d never seen the publication.

-“I’ll tell ya right now,” I revealed while sifting through the ads for actual content matter, “I wouldn’t even wash my crotch with this rag.”
+“I wouldn’t even wash my crotch with this rag,” I said to Bearbell while sifting through ads for actual content matter.
 The magazine caters to the uninformed, but does little to inform.
 It consists mostly of gear reviews--to appease advertisers--and terribly constructed editorials disguised as writing.
-As it is with travel magazines, the editors plaster phrases like ‘BEST HIDDEN GETAWAYS!’ on their covers.
+As it is with travel magazines, its editors plaster phrases like ‘BEST HIDDEN GETAWAYS!’ on their covers.
 That way their 350,000 subscribers can pile into their gas guzzlers and get away to those getaways.
-A postal carrier pal accurately identifies the periodical as junk mail.
+A postal carrier pal identifies the periodical as junk mail.

-“Let’s leave the second I win,” I suggested, putting my pieces in victory formation.
+“Let’s leave when I win,” I suggested, placing my pieces in victory formation.
 The gloves were off.
-(It’s hard to play chess with gloves on.)
+(Weird playing chess with gloves on.)
+We each put on our GA-ME face.

-“You meanz ztay here forever?”
-Bearbell joked.
+“You meanz ztay here forever?” my feckless opponent joked.
 “We could du zat.”

+Well, shoot.
 It’d take three minutes and my adversaire had his Czech mate in checkmate.
-A chokehold.
+A chokehold, a choke.
 The foreign matter seemed more joyed that I’d lost than he was for winning.
 A true champion.
 “Do not donate your brain to science,” he told me in rare perfect English.
 “It is not worth studying.”

 An hour beyond the hut, after another unforgiving descent, we came to the trail’s northernmost interstate, I-93 at Franconia Notch.
-Although we’d done just nine miles on the day, we’d passed hundreds of weekend hikers.
+We’d walked just nine miles on the day, but passed hundreds of weekend hikers.
 We had dropped nearly three thousand feet since Kinsman and it was getting dark (black-packing).
-It was time to unwind.
+Time to unwind.

 For us it meant a return to Lincoln, a six-mile hitch.
 There we took care of the same old, same old: ridding wrappers (our daily use of plastic and other landfillables is disgusting; I’d also been carrying more canned food); visiting the library (paperback-packing); people watching; and eating.
 Well, we call it eating.
 Onlookers call it inhaling.
 There are wild animals with better table manners.